-The management of our investment portfolio is the responsibility of our investment adviser, and its Investment Committee, which currently consists of Leonard M. Tannenbaum, our chief executive officer and managing partner of our investment adviser, Marc A. Goodman, our chief investment officer and senior partner of our investment adviser, Bernard D. Berman, our president, chief compliance officer and secretary and a partner of our investment adviser, and Ivelin M. Dimitrov, a partner of our investment adviser.
+The management of our investment portfolio is the responsibility of our investment adviser, and its Investment Committee, which currently consists of Leonard M. Tannenbaum, our chief executive officer and managing partner of our investment adviser, Bernard D. Berman, our president, chief compliance officer and secretary and a partner of our investment adviser, Ivelin M. Dimitrov, our co-chief investment officer and a partner of our investment adviser and Chad S. Blakeman, our co-chief investment officer.
 For more information regarding the business experience of Messrs.
-Tannenbaum, Berman, Goodman and Dimitrov, see "Business - The Investment Adviser," "- Biographical Information - Interested Directors" and "- Non-Director Executive Officers."
+Tannenbaum, Berman, Dimitrov, Blakeman and Craig, see "Business - The Investment Adviser," "Management - Biographical Information - Interested Directors" and "- Non-Director Executive Officers."